crate/cratedb-guide/docs/solution/time-series/video.md

 ::::

-## CrateDB in Analytics Applications
+## CrateDB in analytics applications

 ::::{info-card}